 Speckintime is a creative hub, developing stories for theatre and beyond.

-Speckintime is collaborating with theatre maker Melissa Nolan, with support from The Arts Council of Ireland, Australian Council for the Arts, Dublin UNESCO City of Literature, Kildare County Council Arts Service, Project Arts Centre, Riverbank Arts Centre and ITI, to research and develop a new script based on the life of historic Irishwoman Daisy Bates.
-More information.
+Speckintime is collaborating with theatre maker Melissa Nolan, with support from The Arts Council of Ireland, Australian Council for the Arts, Dublin UNESCO City of Literature, Kildare County Council Arts Service, Australian Embassy to Ireland, Project Arts Centre, Riverbank Arts Centre and ITI, to research and develop a new script based on the life of historic Irishwoman Daisy Bates.

 Born in Co.
 Tipperary, Ireland in 1859 as Margaret May O'Dywer, at the age of twenty three Daisy emigrated to Australia.
 After marrying three times (never divorcing), she devoted over 40 years of her life studying Aboriginal people - their history, culture, beliefs and customs.
 A largely controversial figure, the consequences of her involvement in Aboriginal life are argued to this day, in recent years her vast collection of detailed records have been used as crucial evidence in the reclamation of Aboriginal native land.
 More information.